Gum Lift – Smile Restoration

 Gum Lift Requires Surgery

 A gum lift procedure raises and sculpts the gum line.
 We reshaped the tissue and underlying bones to create the appearance of longer or symmetrical teeth.
 The procedure is minimally invasive, but the result is a smile that is more aesthetically pleasing.
 Too often patients think that gum lifts are too painful to even consider.
-Advanced OKC dentistry has enabled us to perform gum lifts with a minimal amount of pain.
+Advanced OKC family dentistry has enabled us to perform gum lifts with a minimal amount of pain.

 Little to No Pain

 The post-op pain she reported was quite minimal and was much less than she had expected.
 She took over-the-counter ibuprofen after the procedure.
 The next day she felt like there was a small headache in her gums, but other than that no real pain.
 There was a little bit of swelling, but she ate just fine after the procedure.
 She said she would do it again and I think that the results justify the means, especially when the means involved very little pain during the procedure or immediately after in healing.

 Since the procedure she’s gotten a lot more compliments on her smile from people that don’t even know that she had any work done to her teeth or her gums.
 That is what cosmetic dentistry is – people loving your smile and not being aware that you’ve had any dentistry performed to your smile.
 As a bonus, she says it’s also easier to floss.
 She feels like she smiles bigger and she’s not restricted.
 Since she has been through this procedure, she feels like she can share her experience with people a little bit easier and she’s even trying to get her little sister to do the same thing, due to her uneven smile.
 Were there any other surprise complications?
 One thing that she didn’t realize after the procedure during the healing process is that the tissue would slough off and wipe away.
 It was a really brief thing that she just happened to notice during the healing process.